Rice Pudding Recipes (2 Ways)

 Rice Pudding Recipes

-Rice pudding is a comfort-food classic—creamy, gently sweet, and perfect served warm or chilled.
-This page includes two easy versions: a big-batch baked rice pudding made in a 4-quart mold, and a quicker stovetop pudding cooked in a double boiler.
+Rice pudding is a timeless comfort dessert — creamy, lightly sweet, and perfect served warm or chilled.
+This page offers two classic versions: a large-batch baked pudding made in a 4-quart mold and a quicker stovetop version cooked in a double boiler.

 Recipes on this page